By: Lauren Maytin

 Peer Reviewed

 Almost 100 years ago, a different kind of bird flu captured the public consciousness.
-Today, the media cycle is dominated by reports of highly pathogenic avian influenza …
+Today, the media cycle is dominated by reports of highly pathogenic avian influenza in …

 By Jacob Rozowsky